anilzeybek/anilzeybek.github.io/_posts/2023-09-11-intuitive-harris.md

 ![png](/assets/intuitive-harris_7_1.png)

 We can even do a better job of removing the corners by applying the blur before squaring.
-Because square will increase the intensity of isolated corners, making it less effected from the blur.
+Because square will increase the intensity of isolated corners, making it less affected by the blur.
 So we can instead do:

 ```python